Artisan Neapolitan Pizza Sauce Recipe San Marzano Tomatoes

 1 tablespoon fresh oregano leaves, chopped (alternative, 1 teaspoon dry oregano)

-1/4 cup chopped fresh basil leaves (alternative, 2 tablepoon dried basil)
+1/4 cup chopped fresh basil leaves (alternative, 2 tablespoon dried basil)

 Kosher salt to taste (usually about 1/2 teaspoon)

-Empty the can of tomatoes into a mixing bowl.
-Crush the tomatoes, using one of many possible techniques.
-You can simply crush them by hand, use a potato masher, or if you have a food mill with a course grate that works very well.
+Empty the can of San Marzano tomatoes into a mixing bowl.
+Crush the San Marzano tomatoes, using one of many possible techniques.
+You can simply crush the tomatoes by hand, use a potato masher, or if you have a food mill with a course grate that works very well.
 You control the texture here, whether you want chunky or smooth.

 Red Pizza Sauce Recipe Variations